-Whether or not criminal charges are filed, the University or a community member may file a complaint under the Sexual Misconduct Policy alleging that a student violated this policy.
+Whether or not criminal charges are filed, the university or a community member may file a complaint under the Policy on Nondiscrimination Based on Sex and Gender, Sexual Harassment, and Sexual Misconduct alleging that a student violated this policy.

 Title IX states that if an institution knows or reasonably should know of sexual harassment, to include sexual violence, the institution has a duty to investigate.
 Consequently, whether or not disciplinary action is brought against an accused party will not be determined by the cooperation of the complainant.
 If an investigation determines that it is more likely than not that the institution's sexual misconduct policy was violated, then the "University" may assume the role of the complainant.